bouwe77/temba/README.md

 This project is inspired by the fantastic [json-server](https://github.com/typicode/json-server) project, but instead of a JSON file Temba uses a real database.
 The goal, however, is the same: Get you started with a REST API very quickly.

+No need for any coding, unless you want to opt-out of the defaults, or want to do more customization.

 ## Table of contents

 [Temba?](#temba-1)